turrgavi/MerchantQR-Nano/README.md

 From here you can share your folder to read the HTML file from another device and display it in a browser window.

 * Simply:
+1. Open the desktop wallet
-1. Open the "QR Display.html" file in a browser window
+2. Open the "QR Display.html" file in a browser window
-2. Run "Merchant QR Nano.py" file
+3. Run "Merchant QR Nano.py" file
-3. Generate QR Codes to your heart's content
+4. Generate QR Codes to your heart's content
-4. Watch the browser window as you generate and approve/disapprove/cancel transactions
+5. Watch the browser window as you generate and approve/disapprove/cancel transactions

 ## Built With